jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d66093c4bab337fbb433885
+id: 5d660a32e0696bdec46938d5
-title: Part 22
+title: Part 23
 challengeType: 0
-dashedName: part-22
+dashedName: part-23
 ---

 # --description--

-Now that the text on the buttons have changed, the `onclick` properties on the buttons should change.
-Inside the goStore function, update the `onclick` property of all three buttons.
-The new functions should be `buyHealth`, `buyWeapon`, and `goTown`.
-If you have trouble, look at how the buttons were initialized.
+Right after the `onclick` properties are updated, change the `innerText` property of `text` to "You enter the store."

 # --hints--